-- 18) Q: Did Aqua ask about the 2 inches steel pipes?A: Aqua is aware of the 2 inch steel pipes. - 19) Q: Is Aqua aware of the state of well #3?A: Yes. - 20) Q: Is there a risk of Aqua going bankrupt?
-A: Aqua has been around more than 100 years, and is in solid financial position.
+- 18) Q: Did either of the bidders ask about 2 inches steel pipes?

+A: They all are aware of the 2 inch steel pipes. - 19) Q: Are the bidders aware of the state of well #3?
+A: Yes. - Q: Is there a risk of either company going bankrupt?
+A: Both companies have been around more than 100 years, and are in solid financial positions.
 Having said that, mismanagement could always produce a bankruptcy.
-In this case Aqua would be liquidated, and its assets would probably be bought by another water company.
-In no case would MKL be left without a functioning water supply.
+In this case they would be liquidated, and their assets would probably be bought by another water company.
+In no case would MKL be left without a functioning water supply. - 21) Q: If they go bankrupt would the community have a say in the transfer?

-- 21) Q: If they go bankrupt would the community have a say in the transfer?A: Very likely not.
-This would proceed through a bankruptcy court. - 22) Q: Would Aqua be required to include more additives than a self-maintained system?
-A: No. The only additive required of a purchaser is chlorine.
-All water companies are held to the same standards in chlorine treatment of water.
-(1/9/13) Aqua has indicated that they would not raise the chlorine levels above that are currently maintained by Agra, so long as NJDEP standards are met. - 23) Q: How does the size of our system compare to the company's portfolio of customers?A: Most of their customers are larger than us, but they have as customers some in communities roughly the size of MKL. - 24) Q: Slide10 indicates that Middlesex has only 60,000 of its 450,000 customers in NJ.
+A: Very likely not.
+This would proceed through a bankruptcy court. - Q: Would the CWC be required to include more additives than a self-maintained system?A: No. The only additive required of a purchaser is chlorine.
+All water companies are held to the same standards in chlorine treatment of water. - 23) Q: How does the size of our system compare to the company's portfolio of customers? - A: Most of their customers are larger than us, but they have as customers some communities roughly the size of MKL. - 24) Q: Slide10 indicates that Middlesex has only 60,000 of its 450,000 customers in NJ.
 Yet you say it is primarily a NJ company.
-How can that be?
-This question is no longer relevant as MSW has dropped out of the bidding.

-A: Most of the other customers are indirect - Middlesex sells wholesale water to other water companies.
+How can that be? - A: Most of the other customers are indirect Middlesex sells wholesale water to other water companies. - 25) Q: Do either company have operation centers near us?